ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

   * ``frequency``, use ``type``, in a triggers entry instead
   * ``time``, use ``start_boundary`` in a triggers entry instead

+* In Ansible 2.11, the ``win_file`` module will create a file when ``state=file`` and the file does not already exist.
+  The current behaviour is to fail but in 2.7 a deprecation warning will display when this condition is met to let users know of this changing behaviour.

 Plugins
 =======